-Introduction
+Chapter 1 Introduction

 Armed Bear Common Lisp (ABCL) is an implementation of COMMON LISP that runs on the Java Virtual Machine (JVM).
-ABCL compiles COMMON LISP to JAVA byte-code, with an efficiency that varies upon the hosting JVM implementation.
-ABCL supports running on the Java 6, Java 7, Java 8, Java 11, Java 13, and Java 14 openjdk JVM implementations.
+ABCL compiles COMMON LISP to JAVA byte-code1, with an efficiency that varies upon the hosting JVM implementation.
+ABCL supports building and running on the OPENJDK8, OPENJDK11, and OPENJDK17 JVM implementations2.
+As of May 2022, we are using the Adoptium community [Gro22] binary releases which provides perhaps the least encumbered installation of unencumbered openjdk implementations.